-In certain situations, it may be desirable to configure a system with the feed and return points on the same side of a row of collectors (see diagram to left).
+In certain situations, it may be desirable to configure a system with the feed and return points on the same side of a row of collectors (see Figure 9).

 Though this configuration reduces the total pipe required, and is often more aesthetically-pleasing, proper flow rates are crucial to ensure balanced flow through each row.